Steam Deck compatibility

-Keep the games that match how you want to play on the Deck.
+Keep the games that match how you want to play on Steam Deck.

 - Deck Verified